mhajder/iina-jellyfin/README.md

 - **Download all available subtitles**: Download all subtitle tracks, ignoring language preferences
 - **Set video title from Jellyfin metadata**: Replace filenames with proper movie/show titles
 - **Open media in new IINA window**: Play media from browser in separate windows
+- **Enable autoplay**: Automatically play the next episode or item in a series when the current one finishes.
+Plugin will create a playlist of all available episodes and play them sequentially.

 ### Menu Options